 Additionally, you will need to review your Contracts of Employment to make sure that they are updated and include all the new sections detailed above.
 If you have no time or hate the paperwork, contact us and we can do it quickly and easily so you are not distracted from the important stuff at this difficult time for all organisations.

-Alternatively, if you are a Docs Wizard member, we will be uploading updated template contacts by the end of the week.
-If you’d like more information about Docs Wizard, contact us.
+Alternatively, if you are a Docs Wizard member, you can download updated contracts as part of your membership.
+If you would like more information about Docs Wizard, contact us.

 2.Parental Bereavement Leave